hyperledger/fabric/docs/source/arch-deep-dive.rst

 **Partitioning (ordering service channels).** Ordering service may support multiple *channels* similar to the *topics* of a publish/subscribe (pub/sub) messaging system.
-Clients can connects to a given channel and can then send messages and obtain the messages that arrive.
+Clients can connect to a given channel and can then send messages and obtain the messages that arrive.
 Channels can be thought of as partitions - clients connecting to one channel are unaware of the existence of other channels, but clients